 - A. Section Includes:

 - 1. Pipe labels.

-- Valve tags.
+- 2. Valve tags.

-- A. Product Data: For each type of product indicated. - B. Valve numbering scheme. - C. Valve Schedules: For each piping system to include in maintenance manuals.
+- A. Product Data: For each type of product indicated. - B. Equipment Label Schedule: Include a listing of all equipment to be labeled with the proposed content for each label. - C. Valve numbering scheme. - D. Valve Schedules: For each piping system to include in maintenance manuals.